dmccreary/microsims/docs/glossary.md

 #### User Experience (UX) Design**

 Designing interfaces and simulations that are easy, intuitive, and enjoyable to use.

+#### Rendering

+How graphics are drawn on the canvas, including 2D and WEBGL (3D) in p5.js.
+Many of the lastest features of p5.js focus on allowing simulations to create complex simulations with fast rendering speed using the WebGL 3D libraries.

 #### Responsive Design**